andrejewski/n-level-cache/README.md

 ## Documentation

 `nLevelCache(options Object, query Any) Promise` accepts these options
-- `options.caches Array`: the list of caches to check for the given key, checked from first to last.
+- `options.caches Array`: caches to check for the given key, checked from first to last.
 Every cache needs:
   - `get(key String, options Object) Promise`
   - `set(key String, value Any, options Object) Promise`
 - `options.compute (query Any) -> Promise`: function that computes the value if it is not found in any cache
-- `options.relation (query Any) -> String`: function that maps a query of any type to a string used as the lookup key for the caches
+- `options.keyForQuery (query Any) -> String`: function that maps a query of any type to a string used as the lookup key for the caches

 All options will also be passed to the caches.